-I was asked about Lean Source last week, and I realized that in spite of hearing the name many times, I didn’t know anything about it.
-Guess what I did this week?
-I obsessed over the ingredients, side effects, clinical studies, and customer satisfaction related to this product.
-I then combed through forums and retail venues to track down customer reviews, and here is the condensed version of my findings.
+Guess what we did this week?
+We obsessed over the ingredients, side effects, clinical studies, and customer satisfaction related to Lean Source.
+Then, we combed through forums and retail venues to track down user reviews.
+Then, we condensed and refined to give you the bottom line.

-Lean Source is a dietary supplement pill that supposedly speeds up metabolism and burns fat.
-It has a fairly simple list of ingredients: 7 Keto, Conjugated Linoleic Acid, Chromium, and Green Tea Extract.
-7 Keto specifically is said to boost metabolism, while chromium suppresses appetite and green tea has multiple effects.
-CLA is meant to impact body fat.
-The pills are relatively easy to take, and the pricing seems reasonable.
+To start, Lean Source is a dietary supplement pill that supposedly speeds up metabolism and burns fat.
+It has a fairly simple list of ingredients that includes 7 Keto, Conjugated Linoleic Acid, Chromium, and Green Tea Extract.
+These, when used in conjunction, are supposed to boost metabolism, decrease hunger and support healthy weight-loss.
+We couldn’t find a label or instructions on how to take the product.

-Lean Source is a product developed and sold by Lifetime Fitness, a popular fitness facility company (think YMCA or LA Fitness).
-Trainers at these facilities will often sell patrons this particular supplement, and Lifetime seems to accept in-store returns from customer who don’t experience desired results.
-The supplement is sold through lifetime-weightloss.com, and pricing is $29.99 for 120 pills.
-We like the ease of use and the reasonable pricing, but read on…
+Lean Source is a product developed and sold by Lifetime Fitness, a popular fitness company.
+Trainers at these facilities will often sell patrons this particular supplement.
+The supplement was sold through the official website, but it is no longer listed.
+We like the ease of use and natural ingredients, but read on…

 Scroll below for one of the best products we’ve seen over the last year.

 In the process of doing hundreds of these reviews, we’ve found that even minor drawbacks can hinder the long-term success of a supplement.
 One such negative would be a lack of timely, concrete results.
-If Lean Source does fail to deliver effective results, customers are unlikely to continue taking it and waiting for results to kick in.
+If Lean Source does fail to deliver, customers are unlikely to continue taking it and waiting for results to kick in.

 So, are we raving about this one?
 We gave Lean Source a lot of scrutiny and what we found intrigued us.
-Though it’s reasonably priced we have a few concerns with it.
-There are the unproven ingredients and lackluster results will affect your weight loss regimen.
-We can’t guarantee using Lean Source will aid in assured weight loss.
+Though it’s made with natural ingredients we have a few concerns with it.
+There are the unproven ingredients and lackluster results that will likely affect your weight-loss results.
+Plus, not all customer reviews report the best outcomes.

 Do you still need a supplement to help you burn off some weight?
-Consider researching products that are backed by clinical studies and have more potent ingredients–don’t spend your money on something that doesn’t have the support of tons of users and dieters.
+Consider researching products that are backed by clinical testing and have more potent ingredients.
+Don’t spend your money on something that doesn’t have the support of tons of users and dieters.

-A product called Leptigen is at the top of our list here in 2015; it utilizes a proprietary blend of 4 ingredients that have been clinically proven to burn fat and boost metabolism.
-The online reviews look fantastic, and no talk of harmful side effects has emerged.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+It utilizes a proprietary blend of four ingredients that have been clinically tested and shown to help boost fat burn and metabolism.
+The online reviews look fantastic, and little talk of side effects has emerged.